beet-software/dorm/docs/docs/03-understand/05-boundaries-and-compatibility.md

 - direct and nested relation paths in framework tests;
 - BLoC reference operations such as filtered removal;
 - MySQL CRUD/filter operations when configured with a live connection;
+- MySQL callback relationship forms without a live database;
-- MySQL callback relationship forms without a live database.
+- MongoDB selector construction and callback relationship forms without a live database.
+Integration evidence depends on `MONGO_URI`.

 The test suites are not a complete cross-engine compatibility matrix.
 A passing test run establishes current behavior for covered cases, not a promise for untested combinations.